 Haiyang was a PhD student with Paul Corballis in the School of Psychology at the University of Auckland and Will Hayward at the University of Hong Kong.
 He was co-supervised by Sam and worked on a research project investigating the neural processes underlying bistable perceptual grouping in human visual cortex.
 His main research interest so far is holistic face processing.
-He has now moved on to a postdoc in Dubai.
+He has now moved on to a postdoc in Abu Dhabi.

 Alexandra was a PhD student in the Eccentric Vision lab supervised by John Greenwood.
 Sam was her second supervisor.
 Her PhD research compared crowding in our peripheral vision with the elevations in crowding that arise in the central vision of children with amblyopia.
 She used both behavioural psychophysics and functional magnetic resonance imaging and therefore collaborated with us on mapping the spatial heterogeneity of crowding and population receptive field measures across the visual field.